If I were to date again

 Next, she asked everyone in the first row to clap.
 Now we’re getting somewhere.

-But when she asked the entire audience to clap, it was astoundingly overwhelmingly impacting.
+But when she invited the entire audience to join in, it was thunderous.

-Her point, which was illustrated in a way that’s stuck with me all this time, is this: We’re better together.
+Her point, which was illustrated in a way that’s stayed with me all this time, is this: We’re better together.

 P.S.
 If you know someone who needs to connect with good people who light them up, please share, tweet or pin!